Chiropractic Care for Dogs and Cats

 Companion animals experience pain and discomfort the same as people do.
 Recognizing and alleviating pain is part of practicing good veterinary medicine.
 There are many forms of pain management and our goal is to ensure that your pet is as comfortable as possible while with us in the hospital and when recovering at home.

 We stock a wide variety of the highest quality veterinary drugs in the animal health care field.
 Most medications are available in oral liquids or tablets for easy administration.
 Medications can be dispensed directly from the hospital so your pet will benefit from immediate treatment.
-We also work with Shertech, a local compounding pharmacy to provide customized medications for our patients when needed.

 Each year, millions of dogs and cats are lost.
 In fact, this reportedly affects 1/3 of all pet-owning families.
 Of the millions of cats and dogs that are lost, only 10% are ever identified and returned to their owners.
 More pets lives are lost because owners did not identify them, than from all infectious diseases combined.
 All pets should wear traditional collars with identification and rabies vaccination tags.
 A traditional collar, however is not enough.
 Microchips are rapidly becoming a very popular method for identifying pets.
 Once the microchip is inserted, the pet is identified for life.
 Microchips are safe, unalterable and permanent identification for pets.